panoptic-labs/docs/blog/2023-11-22-panoptic-beta-launch-epoch-three/2023-11-22-panoptic-beta-launch-epoch-three.md

 ![](./epoch-3-opens-banner.png)

-Next Monday, November 27, Panoptic is rolling out Epoch 3 with some changes that will spice up our trading competition.
+Next Tuesday, November 28, Panoptic is rolling out Epoch 3 with some changes that will spice up our trading competition.
 Most notably, we’re increasing access, doubling the available markets to trade on, and giving out more money.